duke-compsci308-spring2016/lab_rps/DESIGN.md

 > **Game Class:**
 > - Game class generates screen to fit into generate scene method.
 > - Generate scene method:
-takes in current state that we are in begins with splash state calls method to call next state loads next state
+> - takes in current state that we are in
+> - begins with splash state
+> - calls method to call next state
+> - loads next state
-(choosing state)
+> - (choosing state)
-after choosing state
-game decides who won
-displays win screen
+> - after choosing state, game decides who won and displays win screen

 ---------------------

 > **Object Class:**
-OO for selecting the move
+> - OO for selecting the move name property.
-name property.
 This class has a move method that returns the move name selected.

 ---------------------